-Introduction to Drugs: Drug discovery and Design - A historical outline, Sources of leads and drugs, Classification of drugs, Drug properties, barriers, solubility and permeability, ADMET properties.
-Drug administration and dosing, Bioavailability.
+Introduction to drug discovery and development - A historical outline; Introduction to drugs-Sources of drugs, Drug-like properties, Routes of drug administration, ADMET properties.

-- Understand the historical outline of drugs evolution.
-(L2) - Explain about sources of various drugs, their classification and properties.
-(L2) - Describe the ADMET properties and their importance in drug designing studies.
-(L1) - Describe the various routes of drug administration.
-(L1) - Understand the relationship between solubility, permeability and bioavailability.
-(L2)
+- Understand the historical outline of drug evolution. - Explain about sources of various drugs and their properties. - Describe the ADMET properties and their importance in drug designing studies.